~ Betsy Schwartz ~

 The Company Mission

-To learn more about my philosophy on childbirth tune in to any of these interviews!!
+To learn more about my philosophy on life, childbirth and mothering, tune in to any of these interviews!!